BlockHorizons/BlockSniper/README.md

  - Upload your phar file to your server and restart the server.

 ## What is this?
-BlockSniper is an advanced world editing tool, based on the idea of VoxelSniper from minecraft PC softwares.
+BlockSniper is an advanced world editing tool, based on the idea of VoxelSniper from Mineraft PC softwares.
-BlockSniper allows you to edit your world on a long range, with several different types.
-The types are as follows:
+BlockSniper allows you to edit your world on a long range, with several different types/shapes.
+The types/shapes are as follows:

-> Cuboid    > Spawn a cube on the target location
+>> Shapes
 >
-> Sphere    > Spawn a sphere on the target location
+> Cube      > As if minecraft wasn't enough cubes already.
 >
-> Overlay   > Overlay blocks with a different type
+> Sphere    > Done with trying to build a perfect sphere?
 >
+> Cylinder (standing) > For the people that really want a unique building.
+>
+>> Types
+>
+> Overlay   > Get those ugly dirt blocks out of sight.
+>
-> Layer     > Lay a thin layer of blocks on the target location
+> Layer     > Make a thin layer of blocks to fix your terrain.
+>
+> Replace   > Replace those useless coal blocks for diamond blocks instead!
+>
+> Leafblower > Blow away all those annoying plants.
+>
+> Clean     > Restore your terrain from all the ugly dirt houses.
+>
+> Drain     > Ever wanted to drain an ocean?
+No?
+>
+> Flatten   > Finally you don't need a flat world for flat terrain anymore.
 >
 > More coming soon!